 Charlie Careless- Group Leader

 Hi, I’m Charlie.
 I started working at Time Out at the beginning of March 2017.
 The group is so friendly and the young people are great!
-I’m a senior nurse working at a respite centre for children with learning disabilities.
+I’m a Community Learning Disability Nurse based in Leamington.
 I also work part time at ILEAP charity and with a family offering day care support.
 In my spare time I love walking my dog, Buster, and spending time with my family.

 I started with Time Out in January 2015.
 My previous experience includes caring for children and adults with physical and mental disabilities at summer camps in the US.
 I also worked as a home care assistant in Cornwall.
 I have moved to the Midlands to train as a doctor.
 My goal is to be a child and adolescent psychiatrist.
 In my spare time I like to run, watch films and play with my cat, Bojangles!